AaronLi43/PrivacyDemo/PROMPT_COMPARISON.md

 - Allow completion after 1-2 exchanges for follow-up questions
 - Be concise and to the point, reduce repetition
 - Focus on whether the specific follow-up question has been adequately addressed
-- If user has shared a personal story or specific experience, proceed to next question
-- If user indicates they don't have experience with the follow-up question, proceed to next question
+- Always proceed to next question after user responds to follow-up question
-- Do not suggest additional follow-up questions (since we're already in follow-up mode)
+- Do not ask additional follow-up questions
+- Focus on quick progression through the conversation
+- If user provides any response, proceed immediately

 FOLLOW-UP QUESTION GUIDELINES:
-When shouldProceed = false AND NOT in follow-up mode AND NOT a background question AND user has not clearly stated they lack experience, you should suggest 1-2 specific follow-up questions that would help gather more information about the current topic.
-These questions should:
+When shouldProceed = false AND NOT in follow-up mode AND NOT a background question, you should suggest ONLY ONE specific follow-up question that would help gather more information about the current topic.
+This question should:
 - Be specific and relevant to what the user just shared
 - Ask for concrete examples, details, or experiences
 - Help deepen the conversation about the current topic